 Ecological surveys are required for all these processes, as they have the potential to impact on the marine environment.
-To date, Thomson Unicomarine, Thomson Ecology’s marine division, has written more than 70 reports for HHA, detailing different aspects of the marine biology of the area and likely impacts of different operations.
+To date, Thomson Unicomarine, Thomson’s marine division, has written more than 70 reports for HHA, detailing different aspects of the marine biology of the area and likely impacts of different operations.
 We also gave expert witness evidence at the public enquiry for Bathside Bay.

 What we did

-- We have monitored changes in the marine ecology of the area through regular fish and benthos surveys, including detailed biotope mapping, boat and shore based sampling of fish and benthos and in situ records.
+- We monitored changes in the marine ecology of the area through regular fish and benthos surveys, including detailed biotope mapping, boat and shore based sampling of fish and benthos and in situ records.

-- Reports have detailed likely reasons for any changes to benthos, through comparison of maps and statistical analyses.
+- Reports detailed likely reasons for any changes to benthos, through comparison of maps and statistical analyses.

-- We have recorded and published on the arrival of newly recorded non-native species such as the Oriental shrimp (Palaemon macrodactylus) and Japanese skeleton shrimp (Caprella mutica).
+- We recorded and published on the arrival of newly recorded non-native species such as the Oriental shrimp (Palaemon macrodactylus) and Japanese skeleton shrimp (Caprella mutica).

 All surveys and reports were completed on time and budget and, in later years, results were presented at annual Regulators Group meetings by our staff.
 Recorded changes to the biological communities were considered to be due to factors outside the control of HHA and essential port maintenance has continued.